longsack/streamdvr/README.md

 * To run: `node streamdvr.js`
 * To run without color: `node streamdvr.js --no-color`

+* TUI navigation:
+    * Numbers 1-4 to focus an active site-list
+    * Enter to focus the input bar, enter again to focus the log if enabled
+    * Up/Down/PgUp/PgDn to scroll the active focus

 Console Commands
 ===========
 * add     [site] [streamer]